mkruzil/how-to/how-to-redirect-itunes-backups-to-an-external-hard-drive.md

 *Note: These steps are for the Windows 10 operating system*.

-1. Take a full backup of your C drive in case anything goes wrong, you can always get your files back.
+1. As a precaution, take a full backup of your C drive.
+This way, if anything goes wrong, you can restore your data.
-2. After you have a full backup of your C drive, take a backup of your iPhone:
+2. After you have performed a full backup of your C drive, take a backup of your iPhone:

     a.
 Plug your iPhone into your computer.<br />
     b.
 Open **iTunes**.<br />
     c.
 Click **Back Up Now**.<br />
     d.
 Close iTunes.

-3. Create the following folder at the root of your external hard drive. *Note: change the drive letter to match the actual drive letter of your external drive*:
+3. Create a new folder named `Apple Computer` at the root of your external hard drive.
+For example, if the drive letter of your external hard drive is `D`, you would create the following folder:

    `D:\Apple Computer`

-3. Open the `Apple Computer` folder on your C drive:
+3. On your local C drive, follow these steps to open the old `Apple Computer` folder:

    a.
-Click the **Start** button.
+Click the **Start** button.<br />
    b.
 While the Start menu is open, type the following keyword: `%appdata%` and then press Enter.
-This will open your AppData folder.
+This will open your AppData folder.<br />
    c.
 In the AppData folder, double-click the `Apple Computer` folder.

 4. Right-click on the `MobileSync` folder and click **Copy**: